Infineon/mtb-example-hal-hello-world/README.md

       ```
    </details>

 4. After programming, the application starts automatically.
-Confirm that "\<CE title>" is displayed on the UART terminal.
+Confirm that "\<CE Title>" is displayed on the UART terminal.

    **Figure 1.
 Terminal output on program startup**